 top of page

-For over 2 years, the SF Planning Department has been recording Russian-American history and cultural resources.
-Authored by San Francisco native of Russian-American descent, Dr. Nina Bogdan, the document benefitted from Bogdan's years of research and earlier writing on the subject.
+For over two years, the SF Planning Department has been diligently recording Russian-American history and cultural resources.
+This effort is led by Dr. Nina Bogdan, a San Francisco native of Russian-American descent.
+Her extensive research and earlier writings on the subject have greatly enriched this project.

-Once drafted, SF Planning Department's Melanie Bishop presented the first version of the Russian American Historic Context Statement (RAHCS) to San Francisco's Cultural Heritage Preservation Committee.
-Commissioners were briefed on the scope and intent of the document, its authors, community engagement events and partnerships.
-Read more about the July presentation here.
+Once the draft was complete, Melanie Bishop from the SF Planning Department presented the first version of the Russian American Historic Context Statement (RAHCS) to San Francisco's Cultural Heritage Preservation Committee.
+During this presentation, the commissioners were informed about the document's scope, intent, authors, and community engagement events.
+You can read more about the July presentation here.

-On October 15th, the RAHCS was up for acceptance by the Cultural Heritage Preservation Committee.
-After a heartfelt introduction by Dr. Bogdan, Melanie Bishop shared updates made to the document since July, like community feedback, events, map updates, and research recommendations.
+On October 15th, the RAHCS was presented for acceptance by the Cultural Heritage Preservation Committee.
+After a heartfelt introduction by Dr. Bogdan, Melanie Bishop shared updates made to the document since July.
+These updates included community feedback, events, map updates, and research recommendations.
 The Commissioners voted unanimously to adopt the RAHCS.

 "This is one of the best historic context statements that I think I've read because it allows us to look at things not myopically, but in terms of what happened.
 We can see the parallels [across] many communities who had to endure a lot of the same challenges that you have pointed out here... it's one of the very few historic context statements that do that." - Commissioner Diane Matsuda

-In the short term, SF Planning will be translating the RAHCS into Russian and making copies available in public libraries.
-In the longer term, they will conduct further research and include the history of people from Ukraine, Serbia and Poland.
-SF Planning will advocate for other recommendations that propose a Russian Heritage Day and more Russian language education programs.
+In the short term, SF Planning will translate the RAHCS into Russian and make copies available in public libraries.
+This will ensure that more community members can access this important document.
+In the longer term, they plan to conduct further research that includes the histories of people from Ukraine, Serbia, and Poland.
+SF Planning will also advocate for recommendations that propose a Russian Heritage Day and expand Russian language education programs.

 Theatrical performance